bnclabs/golog/PITCHME.md

 Golog: Basic logging with batteries
 ===================================

-I use golog only if I need more that what __log__ pkg already provides.
+I use golog only if I need more than what __log__ pkg already provides.
-And I figured I wanted the following:
+And more than once I needed the following:

 - **Log levels**, used for filtering messages and prefixing the level information with every message.